 “If these ebikes make a rider enjoy the bike more and this leads to them riding more consistently, over time this will have a big positive impact on their fitness.”

-Bell also points out that ebike riders will often be keeping up a pace above the 25kph at which assistance must cut out (in the UK, EU and Australia).
+Bell also points out that ebike riders will often be keeping up a pace above the 25kph at which assistance must cut out (according to electric bike laws in the UK, EU and Australia).
 “When that speed is reached, the rider no longer has the assistance of the motor, so that means they will still be needing to exert quite a bit of power to maintain their speed,” he says.

-In short, electric bikes can offer fitness benefits for experienced riders and those who may otherwise be daunted by cycling.
+In short, electric bikes can offer fitness benefits for experienced riders, who could alternatively use an electric bike conversion kit on their existing bike, and those who may otherwise be daunted by cycling.

 Meanwhile, electric bikes can also help people to ride who may otherwise not be able to due to health concerns, particularly given the ability of ebikes to offer varying levels of assistance and thus allow a rider to better manage their effort level, not least when climbing.